ethereum/remix-project/apps/remix-ide/team-best-practices.md

  - You should take the responsibility of the PR you are reviewing.
  - You should make sure the app is viable after the PR is being merged.
  - You should make sure the PR is correctly tested (e2e tests, unit tests)
- - Ideally You should have enough knowledge to be able to fix related bugs.
+ - Ideally you should have enough knowledge to be able to fix related bugs.

  ### 3) Merge: